 Traditionally, the word “image” is related to visual sights, things that a reader can imagine seeing, but imagery is much more than that.
 It is something one can sense with their five senses.
-Meaning, it could be anything from a description of a loud siren, to the feeling of a cat rubbing against a character’s leg.
-Imagery is also connected to the ways bodies move through space, emotions, such as fear or anger, and sensations such as hunger or lust.
+This means it could be anything from a description of a loud siren to the feeling of a cat rubbing against a character’s leg.
+Imagery is also connected to the ways bodies move through space, emotions, such as fear or anger, and sensations, such as hunger or lust.

-Poets use figurative language in order to create the images that give poems their vibrancy and meaning.
-These include techniques like metaphor, simile, personification and, hyperbole.
-Often times, the imagery created by poets is there to take a reader to a specific place in their mind and help them understand what a character is experiencing.
+Poets use figurative language in order to create images that give poems their vibrancy and meaning.
+These include techniques like metaphor, simile, personification, and hyperbole.
+Oftentimes, the imagery created by poets is there to take a reader to a specific place in their mind and help them understand what a character is experiencing.
 But, the images can sometimes be more complicated than that, acting as symbols as well as descriptive/emotive details.

 There is an endless number of ways a poet might use figurative language to go about creating imagery in their poetry, and several different schools of thought about how important images are in general.
 The best example is the Imagist poets of the early 20th century.
 The most famous among them, Ezra Pound, valued creating images over anything else in his poetry and sought to do so as clearly as possible, without the flourishes of the poetic movements that came before.